 Many level transmitters that include displays default to a 0-100 percent display scale.
 This may not be meaningful for operators.
 Consider what information is most useful to your operators, and pick a meter that can display it.
-Information that can be displayed from a 4-20 mA level transmitter signal includes 0-100%, height (in meters, etc.), volume, and empty volume.
+The information displayed from a 4-20 mA level transmitter signal includes 0-100%, height (in meters, etc.), volume, and empty volume.

 Once you know what information the operators should have or wants, pick a meter with a display that accommodates that kind of information.
 Some meter options that can impact your display choice are discussed below.

-Dual-Line: a dual-line display is great for applications that require either a programmable unit for the measurement (i.e.: PCT, Water, Tank 2, Well 5) or where two readings would be desirable.
-Some meters, such as the PD6000 from Precision Digital, allow a single 4‐20 mA signal to be scaled two ways, so a single meter can display percent full and height, or height and volume.
+Dual-Line: a dual-line display is great for applications that require either a programmable unit for the measurement (i.e., PCT, Water, Tank 2, Well 5) or where two readings would be desirable.
+Some meters, such as the PD6000 from Precision Digital, allow a single 4‐20 mA signal to be scaled two ways so that a single meter can display percent full and height, or height and volume.

 Volume: Operators interested in the content of the tank rather than just 0-100%.
 So the volume in the tank means a lot to operators.
-The contents are displayed in respect to the maximum contents of the tank.
+The contents are displayed for the maximum contents of the tank.

-Large Display: In many applications, large displays that are visible from a distance are the most convenient option.
-From panel meters with 1.2-inch displays to large field enclosures with 2+ inch digits, these can be valuable for specific installations.
+Large Display: In many applications, large displays visible from a distance are the most convenient option.
+These can be valuable for specific installations, from panel meters with 1.2-inch displays to large field enclosures with 2+ inch digits.

 3. Mount to right position